-In some drones, we can find the inbuilt camera, whereas, in some, it is detachable.
+In some drones, we can find the built-in camera, whereas, in some, it is detachable.
 Depending on the budget and the type of application, we have to select the camera.
 As we go for the high-resolution camera, the cost of the drone increases.

 We can only take professional photos and videos if the gimble is high-grade.
-So, it is necessary to have good quality gimble for the drone.
+So, it is necessary to have a good quality gimble for the drone.

 These are brushless DC motors.
 Its function is to smooth the horizontal and vertical directional rotations using the directional and balancing sensors.

 Its primary function is to control the gimble motor for the drone position.
 It helps stabilize the camera in the x, y, and z directions by analyzing the data from the sensor and GPS for better image and video quality.

 The function of the sensor is to collect the data and transfer it to the controller to take necessary action.
 We can see the various types of sensors on the drone, like motion sensors, thermal sensors, lidar, GPR sensors, tilt sensors, magnetic sensors, Lightweight Portable radiometers (LPR), etc.